kseth-official/roguelikedungeoncrawler/README.md

 - As a user, I want to have an enemy follow me around as I move.
 - As a user, I want to have multiple enemies follow me around as I move.

-**Other User Stories**
+## *Phase 6*
+**Procedural Generation Implementation**
+- As a user, I want to have the level change completely every time I create a new game.
+- As a user, I want to have the level change every time I descend through the stairs.
+- As a user, I want the difficulty to increase every time I descend through the stairs to a new level.
-- As a user, I want to be able to access an inventory where I can see my current items.
+- As a user, I want the player I'm controlling to be centred on the screen and the surroundings scroll based off of my movements.

-Current Plan:
-Refactoring
--